p4-mapreduce

 tests/testdata/exec/ |

-Sample mapreduce programs, all use stdin and stdout |
+Sample MapReduce programs, all use stdin and stdout |

 tests/testdata/correct/ |

-Sample mapreduce program correct output |
+Sample MapReduce program correct output |

 tests/testdata/input/ |

-Sample mapreduce program input |
+Sample MapReduce program input |

 tests/testdata/input_small/ |

-Sample mapreduce program input for fast testing |
+Sample MapReduce program input for fast testing |

 tests/testdata/input_large/ |

-Sample mapreduce program input for testing on large input |
+Sample MapReduce program input for testing on large input |

 testdata/ |